 All applicants for employment will be required to complete the College's standard application form.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
-A curriculum vita will not be accepted in place of the completed application form.
+A curriculum vita will not be accepted in place of the completed application form, but are permitted to be submitted alongside an Application form.